GrindeLab/STEAM/README.md

-# STEAM: Significance Threshold Estimation for Admixture Mapping
+# Significance Threshold Estimation for Admixture Mapping

-*STEAM* is an R package for estimating genome-wide significance thresholds for admixture mapping studies.
+*STEAM* (Significance Threshold Estimation for Admixture Mapping) is an R package for estimating genome-wide significance thresholds for admixture mapping studies.

 **This package is under active development, so please stay tuned for future updates!**